Harris and Travis stay hot, Thomas dominates the boards, Deacons finishing the first half strong

 Battle came to Wake Forest after spending seven seasons at Xavier University as an assistant coach under Skip Prosser.
 Battle coached alongside Prosser for 14 years and at three different institutions.
 He was on the Loyola (Md.)
 College staff in 1993-94 when Prosser made his head coaching debut, then joined him on the sidelines at Xavier before coming to Winston-Salem prior to the start of the 2001-02 season.

-At both Wake Forest and Xavier, Battle has concentrated his expertise on the development of the guards.
+At both Wake Forest and Xavier, Battle concentrated his expertise on the development of the guards.
 Both Chris Paul, a 2005 All-American, and Josh Howard, a 2003 NBA first-round draft pick, credit Battle with their emergence as all-around players.
 At Xavier, Battle played a big role in helping James Posey make the transition from post player to perimeter player.

 Battle's knack for developing talented guards was evident when he helped guide Jeff Teague to a breakout season in 2008-09.
 Teague was a relatively underrated player entering the season but, under the tutelage of Battle, was a second team All-American and entered the conversation for national player of the year honors.